argonatorUberTF/Uber-Team-Fortress/README.md

 A new combat rule.
 If you fight, you fight to the death.

 If you suicide after fighting, you will be punished 5 additional frags for denying your opponent their prey.
+If you splash damage yourself dead, you might be punished for palying sloppily.
+However, if you are good overall, you will get points back and average out the misfortunes.

 Another new combat rule.
-Doing a "cmd beg" in non-survival mode punishes you for teleporting for no purpose to the start spawn to prevent spamming of ammo and once again denying the opponent their prey.
+Doing a "cmd beg" in NON-survival mode punishes you for teleporting for no purpose to the start spawn to prevent spamming of ammo and once again denying the opponent their prey.

 In survival mode you are not punished for the use of "cmd beg".
 If there are multiple human teams involved, that is for the admin or mod to police abuse.
 It can be set to punish if you were in combat and teleporting to home for no good reason.